bennyhuo/KotlinBlogTranslation/original/Call for Feedback: Upcoming Changes in Kotlin.md

 <p></p>
 {% endraw %}

-Note: const values can only have the following types: “primitives”, String, enums, class literals.
+Note: <code>const</code> values can only have the following types: “primitives”, <code>String</code>, enums, class literals.
 ## invokeExtension() convention

 This has been pretty obscure so far, but we are going to change it anyways.
-For now if a value needs to be callable as an extension function, it has to have a member that is an extension and is named invoke:
+For now if a value needs to be callable as an extension function, it has to have a member that is an extension and is named <code>invoke</code>:

 {% raw %}
 <p></p>